 Whoever makes it to Number 10 must make a ‘clean break’ from the immigration approach of Theresa May, pursued for a decade as Prime Minister and Home Secretary, if they are to restore public trust on the issue, according to a new report by British Future.

 Immigration after May: What should the new Prime Minister change? looks back at Theresa May’s record on immigration and then casts forward to examine what a new Prime Minister could do differently.
-ICM polling samples public opinion, with voices from politics, civil society and business offering their take on May’s legacy and what a new Prime Minister could do differently.
-The report includes recommendations for the new PM and Home Secretary, as well as advice for opposition parties and civic voices on their role in rebuilding trust.
+ICM polling samples public opinion, with voices from politics, civil society and business offering their take on May’s legacy and the prospects of change under a new PM.
+The report includes recommendations for the new Prime Minister and Home Secretary, as well as advice for opposition parties and civic voices on their role in rebuilding trust.

 The new ICM research finds that just 18% of the public – and only a quarter (25%) of 2017 Conservative voters – think Theresa May did a good job of managing immigration as Prime Minister and Home Secretary.